Syphdias/switch-pulseaudio-sink/README.md

 Unlike [`switch-audio-sink.sh`](#switch-audio-sink.sh) it does not offer an interactive selection.
-If anybody needs it, feel to open a PR with a new option for `--selection-command 'demenu'` or something of that sort.
+If anybody needs it, feel to open a PR with a new option for `--selection-command 'dmenu'` or something of that sort.
 Currently I do not have a use case for interactivity.

 ### Requirements